phasephasephase/DirectXPlayground/README.md

 ## more info
 i organized the different experiments into different branches

-right now you're on the main branch, which just has a basic hooking example
+right now you're on the d3d11on12 branch, which uses D3D11on12 to get D3D11 rendering going because D3D12 sucks